sagems/ess262_final/README.md

 ## Downloading Raster Data

-Code for downloading raster data for each of the indexes can be found at the following link.
+Code for downloading raster data for each of the indexes can be found at the following links.
 All data was drawn from the Landsat 8 dataset in Google Earth Engine.

 Land Surface Temperature: https://code.earthengine.google.com/789f25831e0b1976b620db30ef05c31e

 Note: LST was later converted to degrees celcius in R. Code for the conversion can be found in the R_code folder in the file titled converting_temp_values.R.

 NDVI: https://code.earthengine.google.com/6206899ff15226568f1178ebed474e86